 Furthermore, it opens doors to high-profile roles in the data science domain where salaries are incredibly high.
 If you are an experienced Scala developer, a certification in machine learning and data science can advance your career.
-Here is a 12-month Executive PG Programme in Data Science from IIIT-B if you are interested. upGrad has a range of programs for backend development and machine learning as well, in case you would like to check them out.
+Here is an Advanced Certification in Data Science from IIIT-B if you are interested. upGrad has a range of programs for backend development and machine learning as well, in case you would like to check them out.

 Scala is an adaptable and highly efficient programming language.
 It is capable of meeting all the demands of the modern world.
 This is the reason why there is a constant rise in the demand for this programming language.
 The demand is visible in several famous companies such as LinkedIn, Netflix, Twitter, Amazon, The Guardian, Sony, Swiss Bank, Siemens, and many more.
 Scala is an emerging technology in the market.
 In the past five years, the demand for Scala developers has seen a huge surge among top companies.
 A Scala developer needs to possess STEM skills (Science, Technology, Engineering, and Mathematics).
 Any job that requires an employee to possess STEM skills is highly paid in the entire technology market.
 One thing is for sure that learning Scala is a bit difficult as compared to learning other languages.
 But, one can definitely invest their time in learning Scala.
 Scala is a programming language that incorporates the use of both functional programming and object-oriented programming.
 In short, Scala is a combination of concise, extraordinary, and logical programming languages.